Claus1/unigui/README.md

 parent_name and parent_key are None for root items. changed_handler gets item key (name) as value.

 ### Table. ###
 Tables is common structure for presenting 2D data and charts.
 Can contain append, delete, update handlers, multimode parameter is True if allowed single and multi select mode.
 True by default.
 All of them are optional.
-When you add a handler for such action Unigui will draw an appropriate action icon button in the table header automatically.
+When you add a handler for such action Unigui draws and activates an appropriate action icon button in the table header automatically.
 ```
 table = Table('Videos', [0], row_changed, headers = ['Video', 'Duration', 'Owner', 'Status'],
   rows = [